alisapa/bigstep-tcltk/README.md

 It should be possible to install Tcl/Tk on Windows and Mac also, see [this page](https://www.tcl-lang.org/software/tcltk/).
-However, this hasn't been tested with the script at all.
+However, this hasn't been tested with the script.

 ## Running the script